Automated Clearing House (ACH)

 For recurring payments, the payee identification number and check date, and

 For vendor and miscellaneous payments, the check issue range or schedule number.

 After the DO has verified the UCC file and signed the transmittal, it transmits the file to the Fiscal Service for processing.

-The signature on the file transmittal certifies the correctness of the check descriptions, other information, and authorizes Fiscal Service to process the requests.
+The signature on the file transmittal certifies the correctness of the information in the file being transmitted, including the check descriptions, and authorizes Fiscal Service to process the requests.

 Upon receipt of the UCC file, Fiscal Service processes the file into PACER On-Line.
 It consolidates all valid claims, enters them into a sequentially numbered daily UCC file, and transmits the file to TCIS.

 The transmission includes the data for each payee or claimant required by Fiscal Service's file specifications.
 The submitting DO authorizes Fiscal Service to do the following: